|« PreviousNext »|

 Amazon DevPay buckets and accounts are not supported.
 You must use your AWS account credentials and non-DevPay buckets when using AWS Import/Export.

 Devices must be healthy.
 Providing an unhealthy device, such as a device with bad sectors or unstable power, may result in a partial import or export.
-In extreme cases the import or export will be impossible to perform, and AWS Import/Export will cancel the job and return your device.
+In extreme cases the import or export will be impossible to perform, and AWS Import/Export might destroy the device.
+For more information, see Failed Jobs.

 Amazon S3 import jobs support the following file systems: